 Beginning in 2014, WealthBar was the first complete Robo-Advisor in Canada.
 The unique and advantageous aspect of opening an account with CI Direct Investing is the dedicated financial adviser available.
 They offer financial planning and assistance to all customers no matter the balance held.
-While you get an automated Robo-advisor managing your investment portfolio, you still have a real human there to assist you.
+So while you get an automated Robo-advisor managing your investment portfolio, you still have an actual human there to assist you.

 Additionally, CI Direct Investing offers private investment portfolios.
 This gives you greater access or more human management for advice and guidance.
 They do come with higher MER’s, though.

-With your account, you can choose to add Cleantech which adds Powershares PZD into your investment portfolio.
+With your account, you can add Cleantech which adds Powershares PZD, into your investment portfolio.
 The rest of your portfolio is selected between ETF’s with the lowest MER, great history, and high trade volume.
-WealthBar offers 5 different portfolios based on your risk tolerance.
+In addition, WealthBar offers five different portfolios based on your risk tolerance.

 For more information and advice on CI Direct Investing, check out their website here.

 Marketed as Canada’s most comprehensive Robo-Advisor, Justwealth comes with great benefits and is one of the best Robo-advisors.
 When you sign up, you get a personal portfolio manager to assist you.
 Together, you’ll create your investment plan and build your desired portfolio of low-cost ETFs.
 Also, you get personalized financial planning and tax loss harvesting.
 Your portfolio manager will then continue to watch your portfolio as the Robo-Advisor is primarily managing it.